 The New Canadians Centre is governed by a volunteer Board of Directors.
-Board members are elected at the Annual General Meeting.
+Board members are elected at the Annual General Meeting where the NCC shares its Annual Report.
 Any inquiries for the board can be emailed to email@example.com.

-Gabriele Zeh-Abramsky has been on the Board of Directors since 2010.
-She is also the Chair of the Board’s Finance Committee.
+Gabriele Zeh-Abramsky (Treasurer) has been on the Board of Directors since 2010.
 She has an Executive MBA from Queen’s University, a Bachelor of Arts in Economics and Spanish from Trent University, and a degree in Commerce from Industrie und Handelskammer in Germany.
 She has been a business consultant for the Peterborough DNA cluster, an owner of a real estate and property management company, a co-owner of Charlotte Jewelers, and Director of Business Development at Vectorsoft limited in Lindsay.
-As a volunteer, she has been, on the Underwriting Committee for the Festival of Trees, and the funding review committee of United Way as well as the local president and national Board member of Hadassah WIZO, and the Kawartha Montessori School.
+As a volunteer she has been on the Underwriting Committee for the Festival of Trees, and the funding review committee of United Way as well as the local president and national Board member of Hadassah WIZO, and the Kawartha Montessori School.
 She hopes to lend her financial expertise to the NCC Board.
 She also sits on the Board of Directors of the Peterborough YWCA and is a past Director of The Board of Directors for Hospice Peterborough.
 As an immigrant herself, Gabriele knows what it is like to make a new start in a new country with no support system and a foreign language.